HOW DID YOU FIRST GET INTERESTED IN THE ASPHALT / EMULSIONS INDUSTRY?

 WHAT DO YOU ENJOY DOING WHEN YOU’RE NOT WORKING?

 I like to read and watch sports, particularly football and baseball.
 Traveling is one of my biggest passions.
 I’ve had the opportunity to travel to some exciting places around the world and thus far, my favorite destination is Kauai, Hawaii.
-I also enjoy attending church, spending time with friends and family, and of course, spending time with my lovely wife, Mollie, and our son, Samuel.
+I also enjoy attending church, spending time with friends and family, and of course, spending time with my lovely wife, Mollie, our son, Samuel, and daughter, Sarah”.